menu

 WeaverOfLightning

 I realize this one might be a bit of a stretch, but I see some potential in Modern Storm sideboards.
 The fact that its ability can be used to ping creatures repeatedly and at no cost means it could help allow for Storm decks to deal with troublesome creatures like Thalia, Guardian of Thraben without having to waste one-shot spells.
-The four toughness puts it out of Bolt range and having reach actually gives it some ability to block things like Delver of Secrets // Delver of Secrets.
+The four toughness puts it out of Bolt range and having reach actually gives it some ability to block things like Delver of Secrets.

 Abundant Maw